Eskilstuna-kommun/mapviewlist/README.md

 # mapviewlist
 Provides a list of links that enables you to browse to existing views.
+The current views icon is always the one that shows in the main button, and the rest of the icons that are declared as links is shown as subbuttons in a grid with 6 columns expanded to the right.
 Works as a plugin.
 Instructions to follow.

 #### Example usage of mapviewlist as plugin